Does My Small Pet Need Company And What Does Bonding Entail?

 -Make them feel comfortable

 -Lastly provide enough space.
-Don’t cram them into two tiny pens or a bath tub, you need to find what works for them and you- remember too big and they will stay well away from each other, too small and they may fight and feel stressed so you need to be flexible and adjust as needed.
+Don’t cram them into two tiny pens or a bathtub, you need to find what works for them and you- remember too big and they will stay well away from each other, too small and they may fight and feel stressed, leading to illness so you need to be flexible and adjust as needed.

-There really isn’t any magic answer but the guide lines above are what all bonders use.
-Bonding rabbits is much much harder then pigs (speaking from experience) and also takes considerably longer.
+There really isn’t any magic answer but the guidelines above are what all bonders use.
+Bonding rabbits is much much harder than pigs (speaking from experience) and also takes considerably longer.